Here are some of the most frequently-asked questions about the "Rescue Sirens" series. Click the + sign to expand each answer!

 Not at this time — because "Rescue Sirens" is a trademarked property, we cannot allow unauthorized use of our characters and concepts; we must defend our registered trademark or risk losing it.
 That means, among other things, that you cannot profit from appearing as our characters or creating your own Rescue Siren, or lead people into believing that you represent our brand when you do not (even if you're doing it for free).

 Here's the good news, though: one of the projects currently on our slate is devising a program by which we'll be able to approve and license mermaid entertainers to perform as official Rescue Sirens, complete with exclusive apparel and merchandising opportunities.
-We love mermaid entertainers, and we look forward to finding the best way to collaborate!
+We love professional mermaids, and we look forward to finding the best way to collaborate!

 Thanks for your understanding, and stay tuned for more information!